danielaparker/jsoncons/README.md

 - Supports storing "any" values in a json object or array, with specialized serialization
 - Supports reading (writing) JSON values from (to) CSV files

+## What's new since Release 0.94.1

+- A template method `any_cast` has been added to the `json` class.

+- The allocator type parameter in basic_json is now supported, it allows you to supply a custom allocator for dynamically allocated, fixed size small objects in the json container.
+  The allocator type is not used for structures including vectors and strings that use large or variable amounts of memory, these always use the default allocators.

+- If you have implemented your own input and output handlers that derive from `json_input_handler` or `json_output_handler`, you will need to make some changes to method signatures, refer to the Changelog for details.

+- A bug has been fixed in `csv_reader`

 ## Using the code

 The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.